Random models for singular SPDEs: The generalized (KPZ) equation

-We are interested in the expectation of such quantities, which produce elements of the space of Hilbert-Schmidt operators on $H^{\otimes k}$ that are tree-like graph maps where the former noise arguments $\circ, $ from Section \ref{SubsectionMirror} are now elements of $H$.
+We are interested in the expectation of such quantities, which produce elements of the space of Hilbert-Schmidt operators on $H^{\otimes n}$ that are tree-like graph maps where the former noise arguments $\circ, $ from Section \ref{SubsectionMirror} are now some elements of $H$.
 We will use a common notation $\Vert\cdot\Vert$ for the norms on these spaces.
-The square norm of a tree-like graph map is bounded above by its corresponding mirror diagram, where the pairing of an element of $H$ with its mirror element produces a $\bullet$ vertex in the mirror diagram.
-So while the mirror diagrams of trees involve only the convolution operator { $\bullet$} in addition to the convolution operator with $K$ and $\partial_xK$, the mirror diagrams of a derivative tree also involve the convolution operator $\bullet$.
-As an example here are pieces of $\bbE\big[ \big\langle\big(d^2{\sf \Pi}^\epsilon\tau\big)(h_1,h_2) , \varphi \big\rangle\big]$, for the same tree $\tau$ as above
+The square norm of a tree-like graph map is bounded above by its corresponding mirror diagram, where the pairing of an element of $H$ with its mirror element produces a vertex in the mirror diagram.
+As an example here are some pieces of $\bbE\big[ \big\langle\big(d^2{\sf \Pi}^\epsilon\tau\big)(h_1,h_2) , \varphi \big\rangle\big]$, for the same tree $\tau$ as above